BioinformaticsFMRP/TCGAbiolinksGUI/README.md

 ## Installing TCGAbiolinksGUI

 To install the package from [Bioconductor devel repository](http://bioconductor.org/packages/devel/bioc/html/TCGAbiolinksGUI.html), please, use the code below.
-The package will probably be in the Bioconductor release repository (stable) between April and May.

 ```R
 # for the moment it must be devel version of Bioconductor